yewstack/yew/README.md

 }
 ```

-> Some crates hasn't support true wasm target (`wasm32-unknown-unknown`) yet.
+> Some crates don't support the true wasm target (`wasm32-unknown-unknown`) yet.

 ### Services

-Pluggable services that allow you to call external APIs like:
+Yew has implemented pluggable services that allow you to call external APIs, such as:
 JavaScript alerts, timeout, storage, fetches and websockets.
 It's a handy alternative to subscriptions.